joeburton/vite-boilerplate/README.md

 ### Tasks

-- [-] Add storybook
+- [x] Add storybook
-- [-] Add Jest Basic configuration
-- [-] Add react Testing Library
+- [x] Add React Testing Library
 - [x] Add MSW
-- [x] Add json-server
+- [-] Add browser based mocking

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+### This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: